-The generalized HMM methods for stochastic sequential analysis, summarized here, provide a synergistic union that is used to arrive at a new form of carrier-based communication, as will be discussed, where the carrier is not periodic but is stochastic, typically with stationary statistics.
-HMM with binned duration, holographic HMMs, and meta-HMM algorithmic methods, are shown to enable practical stochastic carrier wave encoding/decoding, where stochastic carrier wave signal processing is encountered in a number of settings in science and nanotechnology.
-Results and applications are shown involving nanopore transduction detector signal analysis (for the nanopore transduction detector 'Nanoscope'), gene structure identification, the SSA Protocol, distributed HMMs and SVMs (to enable speedup of the SSA Protocol), and SVM-based clustering.
+Hidden Markov model methods for stochastic sequential analysis are described and a synergistic union is presented to arrive at a new form of carrier-based communication, where the carrier is not periodic but is stochastic, typically with stationary statistics.
+HMM with binned duration, and meta-HMM algorithmic methods, are shown to enable practical stochastic carrier wave encoding/decoding, where stochastic carrier wave signal processing is encountered in a number of settings in science and nanotechnology.
+Proof-of-Concept applications in nanopore transduction detector signal analysis (for the nanopore transduction detector 'Nanoscope') are described, as well as application in gene structure identification.